rubenwardy/minetest_modding_book/chapters/lua.md

 two()
 {% endhighlight %}

 Nil means **not initalised**.
-The variable hasn't been assigned a variable yet, doesn't exist or has been uninitialised (ie: set to nil)
+The variable hasn't been assigned a value yet, doesn't exist, or has been uninitialised. (ie: set to nil)

 The same goes for functions.
 Functions are variables of a special type.
 You should make functions as local as much as possible,